Intranet

 - Secure login and access control

-- Document management and version control
+- Document management with version history

 - Staff directories and department pages

-- Automated forms and workflow routing
+- Smart forms and automated workflow routing